 Soy milk starts the process of becoming tofu after the addition of a coagulant made from calcium or magnesium salts.
 The traditional coagulant in China is calcium sulfate, although in some coastal areas of China as well as in Japan, a mixture known as nigari in Japan, is used.
 When salt is crystallised from seawater, this mixture of magnesium and calcium salts is left over.
 The particular coagulant used will affect the texture and flavour of the tofu.

-When HFG editor Niki Bezzant and I visited the factory making Bean Supreme tofu, we saw soy beans that had been soaked overnight being made into soy milk and then processed into tofu in a continuous production line.
+When we visited a factory making tofu, we saw soy beans that had been soaked overnight being made into soy milk and then processed into tofu in a continuous production line.

 Calcium sulfate was added to the fresh soy milk and within about two minutes this had separated forming soy curds and a liquid ‘whey’.
 This blend was drained from the vat into large stainless steel trays where the tofu was formed to shape.
 The curds were pressed in their trays to remove the excess water and remained there for less than 15 minutes.
 But after this time, when the formed curd was removed from the tray and cut into small blocks of tofu, they held their shape well enough to be ‘dumped’ into a cooling water bath.

 Once cooled, the tofu blocks were moved to the packing line where they were sealed into individual packs.
 These were then pasteurised by moving through water at around 97 degrees Celsius for 60 minutes.
 The size of the tofu block shrinks a little during this process.
 Pasteurisation ensures the product remains unspoiled for 90 days, as long as it is kept refrigerated at between two to four degrees Celsius.
 Fresh tofu which has not been pasteurised should be eaten within five days.
 Always check the ‘use by’ date on tofu.